What is Momentum?

 - are enrolled in a CBE program for the duration of the Momentum initiative:

 - undergraduates must have completed at least one semester of study by the time of application; there is no requirement for postgraduate students.

-Applicants will be advised of their application outcome at least one month after submission.
+Applicants will be advised of their application outcome after the application closing date.

 Frequently Asked Questions for Mentees

 The Momentum initiative runs for the duration of a Semester; in Semester 1 the bulk of the commitment runs from February to May, and in Semester 2 from August to November.
 Anticipated monthly time commitment is roughly 6-9 hours per month, depending on individual student investment.

 No. Students participate in the Momentum initiative on a voluntary basis to develop industry-identified 'employability' skills and benefit from the advice and guidance offered by our experienced Industry Mentors.
 Students participating in Momentum do not receive course credit as part of this program.